Nectin: Nomenclature controversy

 Since the research of nectins has been approached from several angles there is still some controversy about the names of these proteins and the genes encoding them.
-The idea of grouping these proteins into nectins and Necls originates from Dr. Youhsimi Takais early studies of the proteins.
-Nectins and Necls are much related in function and protein structure and have been found to interact in a variety of way, which it is why it makes good sense to define them as families.
-However, if you consider the sequence of the genes encoding the proteins an alternative way of naming the proteins also make sense as pointed out by Thomas Biederer.
-Alternative names for nectins and Necls are listed below.
+The idea of grouping these proteins into nectins and Necls originates from Dr. Youhsimi Takai's early studies of the proteins.
+Nectins and Necls are related in function and protein structure and have been found to interact in a variety of ways, which it is why they are commonly families.
+However, if one considers the sequence of the genes encoding the proteins, an alternative way of naming the proteins also make sense, as pointed out by Thomas Biederer.
+Alternative names for nectins and Necls are listed below: